The Difference Between Vyvanse vs. Adderall

 Why Do Doctors Prescribe Vyvanse and Adderall?

 Vyvanse and Adderall are two of the most commonly prescribed medications for attention-deficit/hyperactivity disorder (ADHD).
-According to the National Institute on Mental Health, ADHD is one of the most common mental disorders that affect children.
-It can also affect adults.
+ADHD is one of the most common mental disorders that affect children.
+However, it can also affect adults.
 Symptoms of ADHD include:

 • Problems with focus